-Whilst Taiwan is amazing, the Taipei weather can sometimes be a little unpredictable – thankfully there are lots of Taipei rainy day activities to suit all ages and budgets.
+Whilst Taiwan is amazing, the Taipei weather can sometimes be a little unpredictable – thankfully there are lots of Taipei rainy day and hot summer indoor attractions to suit all ages and budgets.

-From photo booths to Pokemon, dinner buffets to dance, there are lots of things to do in Taipei on wet weather days – plus at night, you can go crazy for karaoke, visit temples or go to a covered night market.
+From photo booths to Pokemon, there are lots of things to do in Taipei on rainy / hot weather days (and not just museums; although we include several of those too) – plus at night, you can go crazy for karaoke, visit temples or go to a covered night market.

-Elsewhere in Taipei, we have lots of shopping mall recommendations, chain family restaurants plus perhaps the best beef noodles in town.
+Elsewhere in Taipei, we have lots of shopping mall recommendations, chain family restaurants plus our guide to the top Taipei cooking classes and workshops.

-Here is our guide to the best Taipei rainy day activities in 2025.
+Here is our guide to the best Taipei rainy day activities and things to do indoors on a hot summer day.

 Taiwan checklist

-For booking tours, transfers and buying SIM cards/eSIMs we recommend Get Your Guide, Viator, KK Day or Klook.
-You can also purchase eSIMs from Airalo.
+For booking tours, transfers and buying SIM cards/eSIMs we recommend Klook,ย Get Your Guide,ย Viator or KK Day.

-Things to do in Taipei on a rainy day
+Things to do indoors in Taipei on a rainy day or on a hot summer day

 1. Taipei Shopping

-OK, we start with a very obvious Taipei rainy day activity but where to shop in Taipei?
-From underground shopping malls to supersized shopping centers, there are many Taipei shopping streets and malls to explore all over the city.
+OK, we start with a very obvious Taipei indoor activity – where to shop in Taipei?
+From underground shopping malls to supersized air-conditioned shopping centers, there are many Taipei shopping streets and malls to explore all over the city.

 From the famous Miramar Taipei mall complete with a ferris wheel on the roof to several supersize shopping centers in Xinyi, Taipei is retail heaven.